 About this Book

-eMagRes, previously published as Encyclopedia of Magnetic Resonance (EMR), presents the content in two ways.
-Firstly, the articles are organised alphabetically by topic, under the top-level headings of MRI and NMR .
-Secondly, articles are arranged chronologically: from 2012 onwards in Volumes and Issues, and prior to 2012 in annual supplements.
+- Navigate quickly and easily to the content you need: Articles are organized alphabetically by topic (under top-level headings MRI and NMR), as well as arranged chronologically, from 2012 onwards in Volumes and Issues, and prior to 2012 in annual supplements.